Epistimis/.github/profile/CONTRIBUTING.md

 ## Release Branches

-- Old stable branches were named after the following pattern "for-XX.YY" (e.g. for-14.07) before the LEDE split.
-During the LEDE split there was only one release branch with the name "lede-17.01".
-After merging the LEDE fork with OpenWrt the release branches are named according to the following pattern "openwrt-XX.YY" (e.g. openwrt-18.06).
-- These branches are built with the respective OpenWrt release and are created during the release stabilisation phase.
 - Please ONLY cherry-pick or commit security and bug-fixes to these branches.
 - Do NOT add new packages and do NOT do major upgrades of packages here.
 - If you are unsure if your change is suitable, please use a pull request.